Tips to Stay Positive and Motivated During a Job Search

-Whether you’re unemployed, underemployed, changing careers, recent graduate or just getting back into the job market; searching for a new job/career can be a life changing experience.
-What we do for a living to support ourselves and our families is a huge part of our well-being, and this adds stress and fear of the unknown with landing a new job.
-This section of CareerThinker.com “Keep Motivated” is here to help you stay on the right track by providing advice and tips on staying motivated and positive during this change in your life.
-Take some to time read through this section, we are sure that you will find something that will help keep you motivated and positive.
-Remember this phase in your life is temporary and represents a part of your journey.
+Looking for a job can be the most exciting time, as you set sail to find a new place where you can fit in and make a difference.
+Whether you’re unemployed, underemployed, changing careers, a recent graduate, or just getting back into the job market, searching for a new job/career can be a life-changing experience.
+What we do for a living to support ourselves and our families is a massive part of our well-being, and this adds stress and fear of the unknown to the process of landing a new job.
+This section of CareerThinker.com, “Keep Motivated,” is here to help you stay on the right track by providing advice and tips on staying motivated and confident during this change in your life.
+Take some time to read through this section, and we are sure that you will find something that will help keep you motivated and positive.
+Remember that this phase of your life is temporary and represents only part of your journey.

 Job Search While You’re Unemployed

-If your unemployed you still have a full time job with a very important title; CEO (Chief Executive Officer) of your own life.
-There are too many people that fall into the “why me?” phase of being unemployed; why did this happen to me, life isn’t fair, I can’t believe they did this to me, and so on.
-Let’s look at the figures as of January 2012 in the USA there are over 12 million people unemployed and over 6 million more who classify themselves as being underemployed.
-We don’t like being so harsh but with these figures the “why me?” phase is nothing but a waste of time, get over it, take on the important role of CEO of your life and get your company in order.
+If you’re unemployed, you still have a full-time job with a significant title: CEO (Chief Executive Officer) of your own life.
+Unfortunately, too many people fall into the “why me?” phase of being unemployed, saying, why did this happen to me, why isn’t life fair, I can’t believe they did this to me, and so on.
+So let’s look at the figures.
+As of November 2021, in the USA, there are over 6.9 million people unemployed and millions more who classify themselves as being underemployed or who have dropped out of the job market.
+We don’t want to be harsh, but with these figures, the “why me?” phase is nothing but a waste of time.
+Get over it and take on the critical role of CEO of your life, getting your company in order.

-Having the challenge to find a new job while you’re unemployed and not receiving your regular pay check can be very stressful and overwhelming.
-Your mind becomes filled with negative thoughts; worry, fear, self-doubt and anxiety.
-You need to fight the negative thoughts; they will only lead to more negative thoughts which will result in destroying your job search.
-You need to stay motivated, positive, and optimistic and keep pushing forward while believing in yourself; this will benefit your job search at getting better and faster results.
+Having the challenge of finding a new job while you’re unemployed and not receiving a regular paycheck can be very stressful and overwhelming.
+Your mind becomes filled with negative thoughts like worry, fear, self-doubt, and anxiety.
+Try to fight these negative thoughts, as they will only lead to more, which will destroy your job search.
+You need to stay motivated, positive, and optimistic and keep pushing forward while believing in yourself.
+This will benefit your job search and help you achieve better and faster results.

 Job Search While You’re Still Employed

-If you’re employed looking to change your job or if you’re underemployed and need to change your job, you now have 2 jobs.
-You have your current employment and you are now the CIO “Chief Improvement Officer” of your life.
-This is a huge added responsibility of where you need to find a new job that improves your current conditions or goals.
-You might not have the same degree of financial pressures of those unemployed but you have the major challenge of balancing the time needed for a successful job search.
-You need time to look for the jobs, send out resumes/cover letters and schedule interviews; while maintaining the responsibilities of your current job.
-If your job search takes too much time from your current job you can jeopardize your employment.
-This is can be overwhelming and very stressful; and you need to keep a positive attitude and stay motivated.
+If you’re employed, looking to change your job, or underemployed, you now have two jobs.
+You have your current employment, and you are CIO, or “Chief Improvement Officer,” of your life.
+This is a huge added responsibility.
+You might not have the same degree of financial pressure as those who are unemployed, but you have the major challenge of balancing your existing work with the time needed for a successful job search.
+You need time to look for the jobs, send out resumes/cover letters, and schedule interviews, all while maintaining the responsibilities of your current position.
+And if your job search takes too much time, it can jeopardize your current job, which can be overwhelming and very stressful.
+You need to keep a positive attitude and stay motivated.

 Fighting Negative Thoughts and Building Positive Thoughts

-Doubt, worry, fear, looking at the glass half empty, doom and gloom, focusing on what might go wrong or is wrong; all of these are examples of negative thinking.
-Negative thinking can have an impact on how you take on the challenge of your job search resulting in a long and stressful one.
-When you are negative your subconscious mind will start coming up with excuses not to put the needed time and effort into your job search.
-A mind full of negative thoughts will definitely come across during an interview and no one wants to hire someone with negative energy.
+Doubt, worry, fear, looking at the glass as half-empty, doom and gloom, and focusing on what might go wrong are all examples of negative thinking.
+Negative thinking can impact how you take on the challenge of your job search, making it seem even longer and more stressful.
+When you are negative, your subconscious mind will start making excuses for not putting the needed time and effort into your job search.
+Your counterproductive thoughts will be apparent during an interview, and no one wants to hire someone with negative energy.

-If you take a look at successful people you will see a common thread, they are positive thinkers and have an optimistic outlook.
-We understand being out of work or looking at a career change is a difficult situation to be in, but you need to believe in yourself and that the outcome will better the quality of your life.
+If you look at successful people, you will see a common thread: they are positive thinkers and have an optimistic outlook.
+We understand that it’s difficult being out of work or looking at a career change, but you need to believe in yourself and have faith that the outcome will better the quality of your life.
 Life never gives you more than you can handle.
-Positive thinking is something that you need to work on every day, that means eliminate negative thoughts and replace them with positive ones.
-This doesn’t mean you ignore negative situations, it means to attack them in a more positive and productive way.
+Positive thinking is something that you need to work on every day, which means eliminating negative thoughts and replacing them with positive ones.
+This doesn’t mean you ignore adverse situations; it means that you attack them more positively and productively.

 Tips and Advice to Stay on a Positive Road

-Creating a more positive you, takes time and daily practice, so try to incorporate as many methods to help.
+Creating a more positive road requires time and daily practice, so try to incorporate as many methods as you can to help.

-- Keep a list of motivational quotes that inspire you; read them often, even several times daily.
-Write them on post-it notes and stick them around areas so you will see them often.
+- Keep a list of motivational quotes that inspire you.
+Read them often, even several times daily.
+Write them on post-it notes and stick them around your house so that you see them often.

-- Learn to leave the past where it belongs in the past, continue to better things; new job, new experiences, new people, and a new chapter.
-Dwelling in the past can lead to negative thoughts and lack of optimism.
-Decide to live in the present with an eye focused on the future.
+- Learn to leave the past where it belongs – in the past.
+Move toward better things: a new job, new experiences, new people, and a new chapter.
+Dwelling in the past can lead to negative thoughts and a lack of optimism.
+Decide to live in the present with your eye focused on the future.

-- Self-talk yourself positive, don’t feel sorry for yourself and don’t indulge yourself in pity parties.
+- Speak to yourself positively.
+Don’t feel sorry for yourself, and don’t indulge in pity parties.

-- Get excited about possibilities and how they can become reality.
+- Get excited about possibilities and how they can become a reality.